Vartan Group, Inc. is a commercial realty firm headquartered in Harrisburg, PA. We build, maintain and manage property in the Capital region.

 Environmentally-responsible real estate investment is judicious in its accommodation of mankind’s impact upon the earth—alleviating stress on public infrastructure like roads and sewer lines, fighting suburban sprawl by directing investment closer to urban cores, and finding efficient solutions for energy consumption demand.
 We commit to conscientious stewardship of our earth’s natural resources.

 Economically-responsible real estate investment is commercially profitable—from the investors who earn a return on capital, to the households or businesspeople who endeavor to live and work within their means, to the employees of the contractors and sub-contractors who earn wages.
 We commit to creating opportunities for profitable participation for all our stakeholders.

-The late founder of the Vartan Group, John O. Vartan, led the company from its founding until his untimely death in 2004.
+The late founder of the Vartan Group, John O. Vartan, led the company from its founding until his death in 2004.
 Born in 1945 in an Armenian refugee village, he emigrated to the United States and earned degrees from Michigan Technological University and Penn State University.

 He was a polymath par excellence.
 In his boyhood he taught himself English with a Winston Churchill biography and a dictionary.
 He also acquired fluency in Arabic, Armenian, French, and Turkish, and read poetry in all those languages.
-He liked to recount the story of meeting the great artist William Saroyan, who discouraged him from pursuing the life of a professional poet, though some of the writings he left behind, such as these poems or this essay, belie Saroyan’s advice.
+He liked to recount the story of meeting William Saroyan, who discouraged him from pursuing the life of a professional poet, though some of the writings he left behind, such as these poems or this essay, belie Saroyan’s advice.